 However, the approach being taken by national postal services will result in the majority of online b2c e-commerce retailers being forced to integrate the systems of the dominant postal services into their own supply chain management systems, if they have any intention of participating in cross-border ecommerce.

-B2c e-commerce retailers themselves would prefer to simply extend existing supply chain management systems to include last mile delivery.
+When it comes to the future of ecommerce, B2c e-commerce retailers themselves would prefer to simply extend existing supply chain management systems to include last mile delivery.

 And with the data for last mile delivery (and presentation as standardised barcodes or passive antennae – RFID) open to all delivery services.